My Trip to Santorini

-I had dipped my toes in the crisp, cool water and squealed with excitement, as the yacht sailed away.
-I couldn’t believe this moment had finally arrived.
+I had dipped my toes in the crisp, cool water and squealed with excitement as the yacht sailed away.
+I couldn’t believe this moment had finally arrived, a trip to Santorini.
 It was how I had dreamed about it a thousand times before.
-This was where I wanted to be on the day I turned a half a century old.
+This was where I wanted to be on the day I turned half a century old.
 In the dream, I would be lounging on a yacht, with my toenails perfectly painted red or pink, the slimmest I had ever been.
 My view would be the color of blue, shades and shades of it.
-From deep navy, to turquoise to indigo, the shades would shimmer in my eyes like postcards from the French Riviera.
+From deep navy to turquoise to indigo, the shades would shimmer in my eyes like postcards from the French Riviera.

 Inching the vacuum cleaner as close to the wall as possible in the back of his closet, I hit something… Pushing up against it again, I had to lay down on the floor and reach as far underneath the shelf that held his shoes close to the floor to figure out what it was.
 With my stretched out hand, I felt something sharp, prickly and solid.
 With one more swipe, I was able to grasp it and pulled it out only to realize it was